guirgouveia/Kubernetes-deployments/README.md

 It uses a simple Go application to illustrate how to deploy applications to Kubernetes in various ways.
 For more information about the application, please refer to my [go-lang-microservices](github.com/guirgouveia/devops-stack/tree/main/dockerize) repository.

-This repository makes extensive use of SOPS best-practices to manage secrets and configuration files.
-For more information about SOPS, please refer to the [SOPS documentation](https://github.com/getsops/sops).
+The [application's Kubernetes manifests and Helm charts](https://github.com/guirgouveia/go-vuejs-microservices/tree/main/kubernetes) make extensive use of Secrets Operations ( [SOPS](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwiYubm2n7uCAxUGLrkGHYLVBdcQFnoECBQQAQ&url=https%3A%2F%2Fgithub.com%2Fgetsops%2Fsops&usg=AOvVaw1VL2ENXs82bAZnq5jAzeH_&opi=89978449) ) to encrypt the secrets before commiting to the repository, so we will use different techniques to decrypt the secrets either before or during the installation.

 This document provides instructions on how to use the Kubernetes configuration files developed for deploying the Go application.